MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/debug-visual-studio.md

 <!-- ====================================================================== -->
 ## Requirements

-* Clone the WebView2Samples repo, if you want to follow the specific example steps below.
+* Clone the WebView2Samples repo, if you want to follow the specific example steps below (using the main, Win32/C++ sample, WebView2APISample).
 A step below shows how to do this.

-* Install Visual Studio 2022, as described in [Install Visual Studio](./machine-setup.md#install-visual-studio) in _Set up your Dev environment for WebView2_.
+* Install Visual Studio 2022.
 You can use Visual Studio 2022 to work with the WebView2 sample apps and your own WebView2 app.
 (Visual Studio 2019 works, as well.)
 A step below shows how to do this.

-* To debug your code, first install and set up the script debugger tools in Visual Studio.
+* Install and set up the script debugger tools in Visual Studio.
 That is, install the **Desktop development with C++** workload of Visual Studio (or the equivalent workload for a different language), including its **JavaScript diagnostics** component.
+A step below shows how to do this.

+* Build and run the main, Win32/C++ sample, so that the WebView2APISample app builds and runs (if you want to follow the specific example steps below).
 A step below shows how to do this.

 * To debug scripts, the app must be launched from within Visual Studio.